-The MRV Institution should be responsible for the National REDD+ GHG-I (see figure 6), which forms part of the country's four-yearly National Communication to UNFCCC.
-The data for these reports and communications should be quality-checked by the Central Statistical Agency before being compiled into the reports and passing to the MoE.
-From here the report should be submitted to DNPI which, as official UNFCCC focal point, should retain its responsibility for submitting National Communications to the UNFCCC every four years (to include inventories, information on mitigation actions and their effects, and support received).
-These three agencies should also coordinate the biennial submission of update reports containing updates of the national GHG-I, including a national inventory report and information on mitigation actions, needs and support received.
+The MRV Institution will be responsible for the National GHG-I for REDD+ (which will form part of the country's four-yearly National Communication to UNFCCC) as well as the National Inventory Report which must be submitted to the UNFCCC every two years.
+The data for these reports and communications will be quality-checked by the Central Statistical Agency before being compiled into the reports and passing to the MoE.
+From here the report is submitted to DNPI which, as official UNFCCC focal point, will retain its responsibility for submitting National Communications to the UNFCCC every four years (to include inventories, information on mitigation actions and their effects, and support received).
+These three agencies will also need to coordinate the biennial submission of update reports containing updates of national GHG-I, including a national inventory report and information on mitigation actions, needs and support received.

-The work of the GHG Unit within the MRV Institution should be divided into two streams (Figure 10).
-The main work stream should follow IPCC methods to develop the GHG-I for REDD+ activities, through training lead by FAO/UNDP under the UN-REDD Programme.
-This training should result in adherence to Tier 2 reporting in Phase 2 using the Gain-Loss Method (implemented by 2012), and Tier 3 reporting in Phase 3 using the Stock-Difference Method (implemented by 2014).
-In this way, Indonesia should aim to start reporting through the gain-loss (default) method as soon as possible in order to report at Tier 1 and Tier 2 accuracy level, and receive feedback from the UNFCCC on its MRV system and methods.
-In Phase 3, once the country has collected the necessary data, it can then consider using the stock-difference method (for which it will need two NFIs) in order to report at Tier 3 accuracy level.
-This approach allows the country to build its national capacity on GHG inventory through a learning-by-doing process including international feedback on its MRV system, and report at Tier 3 accuracy in Phase 3 of REDD+.
+The work of the GHG Unit within the MRV Institution will be divided into two streams (Figure 11).
+The main work stream will follow IPCC methods to develop the GHG-I for REDD+ activities, through training lead by FAO/UNDP under the UN-REDD Programme.
+This training will result in adherence to Tier 2 reporting in Phase 2 using the Gain-Loss Method (implemented by 2012), and Tier 3 reporting in Phase 3 using the Stock-Difference Method (implemented by 2014).

-The secondary work stream should comprise the implementation of the Australia-funded Indonesian National Carbon Accounting System (INCAS), which aims to provide a comprehensive and credible account of Indonesia's land-based emissions profile and sinks capacity, with the ultimate objective of informing national REDD efforts.
+The secondary work stream will comprise the implementation of the Australia-funded National Carbon Accounting System (INCAS), which aims to provide a comprehensive and credible account of Indonesia's land-based emissions profile and sinks capacity, with the ultimate objective of informing national REDD efforts.
 Information for INCAS is compiled through remote sensing, data analysis (land use and management, climate and soil, growth and biomass), and spatial and temporal ecosystem modelling.
-Under this stream, one technical officer of the MRV GHG Unit should undergo AusAID-lead training to facilitate the development of this system.
+Under this stream, one technical officer of the MRV GHG Unit will undergo AusAID-lead training to facilitate the development of this system.